Skeptiik/Homework-02/README.md

 #Homework_02

+Website can be found here: http://skeptiik.github.io/JackG_AdlUni_Homework-02

+Screenshot of website:

 This website is a simple company website overviewing what the company does and can provide to their customers.

 The entire website was made using non-semantic tags such as "div" and "span"